-One-man rule in Malta poses challenge for EU
+Muscat's one-man rule poses challenge for EU

 Muscat himself said on Monday he would create a "constitutional steering committee" to "begin examining, consulting and implementing" changes.

-But for his critics, his track record gives little hope that he will bring the country into line with European norms.
+But for his critics, the way he has wielded his unchecked power gives little hope he will bring the country into line with EU norms.

-The prime minister's five years in power have seen a multiplication of high-level corruption scandals in parallel with a financial boom based on Malta's online gambling industry and its sales of golden passports to wealthy foreigners.
+The prime minister's five years in office have seen a multiplication of high-level corruption scandals in parallel with a financial boom based on Malta's online gambling industry and its sales of EU passports to wealthy foreigners.

 Revelations of kickbacks and shady offshore structures linked to his chief of staff and other senior officials have not seen anybody brought to justice or even lose their jobs.

-The people who murdered the woman that exposed many of them, Caruana Galizia, one year ago have not been brought to justice either.
+The people who murdered the woman that exposed many of them, Caruana Galizia, have not been brought to justice either.

 Muscat's failure to protect her in the first place was also highlighted in Monday's text.